mihirchronicles/mihirchronicles.github.io/content/notes/on-financial-services.md

     <summary><strong>John C Bogle</strong></summary>
     <br>

-- On Bogle: I think they were pivotal.
-I think a couple of things maybe later were equally as pivotal.
-But obviously, your childhood is major.
-First of all, he was always working.
-He was a scholarship kid.
-He had a taste or a sniff of the Great Depression.
-I always tell people, like especially my mom and my family, I would say, “Visiting Jack Bogle was like hanging out with my grandfather, not my father.”
-He was not a boomer.
-He was a World War II-type guy.
-He had the same sense of humor.
-The office had like pictures of warships and stuff, just like my grandfather.
-And that generation was very thrifty generally.
-They had just seen things that the rest of us haven't.
-And I think he had enough of that that was a nice core for him.
-And obviously, working off of scholarships, he had to work, doing all kinds of jobs, including setting bowling pins.
-And in my life, as I've met people who had to work through college, they tend to be the most successful people.
-That's a really good ethic to begin with.
-So, I think thriftiness was important.
-Obviously, that paid dividends later.
-And in fact, I do think there was some genetics at work though.
-His great grandfather was a populist fighter of insurance companies.
-And Bogle lists some of his great grandfather's speeches in one of his books.
-And it's fascinating how similar their language is.
-His great grandfather was the one who said, “Gentlemen, cut your costs.”
-He just copied it.
-So, there was some genetics at play, I believe, and of course, obviously, the environmental aspects that I said as well.
-And I think his father was not a great achiever; he didn't achieve a lot and had trouble holding down a job.
-And I think that also probably sparked Bogle to want to make something of himself.
 - Investing is simple, but not easy.
 Bogle, the creator of Vanguard which created the first index mutual fund in 1974 was lonely in the fight at first.
 But as time passed on, the idea caught on fire.
     - Paul A Samuelson, Nobel laureate in economic sciences and professor at MIT once said: Bogle's reasoned percepts can enable a few millions of us savers to become in twenty years the envy of our suburban neighbors—while at the same time we have slept well in these eventful times.
     - The record of an investor in the first index mutual fund: $15,000 invested in 1976 would be valued at $913,000 in 2016.